-You can get the Moonshine direct from JHS online for $199.
+You can get the Moonshine for $199 from Sweetwater.

 The EHX Soul Food isn’t based on a Tube Screamer – it’s based instead on the Klon Centaur, the other most imitated (and expensive) OD pedal.
 Unfortunately we couldn’t get our hands on a Klon (anybody want to donate one?) but if you click here you will find several comparisons between the two.
 This is the first of 3 Electro-Harmonix pedals we tried.

-The Soul Food is another affordable one, at only $66.95 from Amazon.
+The Soul Food is another affordable one, at only $86.20 from

 This one is a straight-up Tube Screamer clone.
 Pretty dead on, if this shootout is any indication.